 Top 3 Causes Of Metabolism Slowdown

 The metabolism is changeable and always adapting.
 What this means is if you are not using a flexible approach, one that works with the way the metabolism works, you may be working against it.
 There are many factors that contribute directly or indirectly to metabolic slowdown.
 Some natural and unpreventable such as aging.
-However, Dr. Teta believes that the top 3 metabolic killers are things people do every day that they have they can control.
+However, Dr. Teta believes that the top 3 metabolic killers are things people do every day that they can control.

 - Eating frequency – Are you eating too infrequently or too frequently?
 Both high and low daily meal frequency can work fine, and both can fail miserably depending on the person.
 The mistake most people make is having one set number of meals they stick to forever, which is a major cause for the metabolism to adapt and stay stuck.